 To what extent will Enron be prohibited or restricted from advertising or offering to buy or sell commodities and derivatives via the Internet in your jurisdiction?

 In general, we see no relevant issues regarding advertising laws per se.
 However, restrictions on advertising could exist in order to avoid triggering the application of certain securities regulations.
+[The site is on the internet.
+Is this advertising?]

 Since, according to what you have informed us, no securities will be traded on the website, in principle there should be no major issues related to public offering rules.
 However, since certain derivatives transactions may be made through the website, there may be some legal issues to consider.

 Originally, Argentine Securities Law Nbr.
 17,811 (the “Securities law”) was not aimed to cover derivative transactions.
 However, Decree 2284/91 broadened the scope of the Securities Law to cover forwards, futures and options.
 Section 80 of Decree 2284/91 provides that invitations to enter into forwards, futures or options of any kind, made using the means set forth in Section 16 of the Securities Law shall be deemed public offering.
 The Argentine Securities Committee (the Comisión Nacional de Valores or “CNV”) may decide to exempt certain type of derivative transactions from the public offering regime but it has never exercised such power.
+[We will need some level of comfort that the website and any written advertising materials that discuss the EOL site including the offering of derivative transactions by ENA for power of gas derivatives based on an Argentine index does not constitute the offering of a security to the public.]

 Section 16 of the Securities Law provides that a public offer exists when “the issuers of securities, or one-man organizations or companies engaged fully or partially in the negotiation of securities, invite the public at large or certain sectors or groups thereof, to enter into any legal transaction involving securities, either through personal offers, advertisements in the press, radio, television, films, billboards, signs, programs, circulars and printed notices or through any other means”.
 Thus, the definition of “public offering” covers a broad scope of possibilities, and the boundaries are very difficult to ascertain.
+[This appears broad enough to include anything we might do.]

 Under Decree 2284/91, the CNV grants markets authorization to function as derivative markets, sets forth the requirements derivative markets must comply with, authorizes the contracts to be traded in such derivative markets and approves the trading procedures of derivative markets notwithstanding the regulatory powers of the Central Bank of Argentina.
 The CNV has extensively regulated exchange traded derivatives and derivative markets and issued regulations aimed to prevent fraud and market manipulation similar to those for securities markets.